- UNC-TV Series

 Additional information is available by email at firstname.lastname@example.org.
 The PBS KIDS Writers Contest is produced by WNED-TV, Buffalo/Toronto and participating local PBS member stations like UNC-TV.

-Thank you to our sponsors, The Dickson Foundation, Frank Borden Hanes Charitable Lead Trust, and Discovery Place.
+Thank you to our sponsors, the Dickson Foundation and the William A. Smith Foundation.
 Their support allows kids to experience the hands-on process of developing their own stories and illustrations, which builds language skills such as reading, grammar and syntax, and encourages creativity.